cornelinux/yubikey-luks/README.md

 	yubikey-luks-enroll

-Note: The partition is hardcoded in yubikey-luks-enroll.
-You might need to change this!

 Technically this is done by writing the response to your password (1st factor knowlege) created by the Yubikey (2nd factor possession) to a key slot.